trustgraph-ai/trustgraph/docs/apis/websocket.md

 }
 ```

+## Multi-part response

 For a multi-part response, a number of responses are provided with the
 same ID until the final message which has the `complete` field set to
 true.

+Note that multi-part responses are a feature of the websocket API which
+the request/response nature of the REST API is not able to provide.

 e.g.